CAFAudit/audit-service/docs/pages/en-us/Architecture.md

       }
     }

-The above JSON, returned from Elasticsearch, shows us all of the audit events belonging to a tenant.
+The above JSON, returned from Elasticsearch, shows us all of the audit events belonging to `audit_tenant_1`.